ISE-FIZKarlsruhe/vasari_nlp/README.md

 The code to run different Entity Recognition models is available in the Jupyter notebooks in the `notebooks_ner` directory.

 The Entity Linking scripts in `scripts_disambiguation` rely on the [mGENRE](https://github.com/facebookresearch/GENRE) model from facebook.
-To run these scripts, you should install both **fairseq** and the **GENRE** library from source.
+To run these scripts, you should install the **GENRE** library from source.

 ```
-git clone --branch fixing_prefix_allowed_tokens_fn https://github.com/nicola-decao/fairseq
 git clone https://github.com/facebookresearch/GENRE.git
-cd fairseq
-pip install --editable ./
-cd ../
 cd GENRE
 pip install --editable ./
 ```